VIRTUAL STOREFRONT PLATFORM LICENSE AGREEMENT

 3.1.
 In General.
 The fees and other charges of Company are set forth as follows in this Agreement.

 3.2 Ongoing fee.
-Customer will pay to Company an ongoing fee of $1,200/month for continued online portal hosting services.
-Unless otherwise stipulated, ongoing fees will be paid on a monthly basis on the first day of every month via Company’s billing system.
+Customer will pay to Company an ongoing fee of $1,200/month for continued online Portal services.
+The fee will be paid on the effective date in full.
 This fee continues unless and until the relationship is terminated.

 3.3 Late Payment.
 Failure to pay any fees in accordance with the payment terms set forth by Company will result in cancellation of Customer access the Company services.
 By registering for and providing or designating a payment method, Customer authorizes Company to charge, either directly or through a third-party vendor, Customer’s designated Payment Method for any and all fees that are unpaid 45 calendar days after the due date.
 A $35.00 per response chargeback fee, along with any collection costs and/or cancellation fees in accordance with the termination policy (section 11), will be assessed to cover the cost of responding to fraudulent credit card chargebacks.
 If you submit a chargeback request to the card issuer twice, and the issuer rules in Company's favor both times, you agree that the entire amount owed shall become immediately payable and considered non-refundable.